By: Janice Farris Braddock

 The enactment of the 1976 Medical Device Amendments (MDA) to the Federal Food, Drug, and Cosmetic (FD&C) Act first gave the FDA authority to regulate medical devices.
-Since then, the FDA’s 510(k) pathway has been the most widely used regulatory pathway.
-A 510(k) is a premarket submission for moderate-risk medical devices.
-Since 1976, more than 155,000 devices have been approved by the FDA, and it is estimated that 99% of those leveraged the 510(k) pathway.
+Ever since then, the FDA 510(k) pathway has been the most widely used regulatory pathway.
+A 510(k) submission is a premarket submission intended for moderate-risk medical devices.
+Since 1976, there have been more than 155,000 devices approved by the FDA, and it is estimated that 99% of those leveraged the 510(k) pathway.

-Submitting a 510(k) to the FDA is critical in bringing a medical device to the US market.
-A well-prepared submission can significantly reduce review time and the risk of delays.
-This guide walks you through the key steps to ensure a complete and successful 510(k) submission while avoiding common pitfalls.
+Clearly, submitting a 510(k) to the FDA is a critical step for bringing a medical device to market in the US.
+A well-prepared medical device regulatory pathway strategy can significantly reduce review time and the risk of delays.
+This 510(k) submission step-by-step guide walks you through the key steps to ensure a complete and successful submission while avoiding 510(k) common pitfalls.

 Step 1: Determine if Your Device Requires a 510(k)

 Before preparing your submission, confirm that your device falls under the 510(k) pathway.
-Start using the FDA's classification database to determine your device’s classification and exemption status.
+Start by using the FDA's medical device classification database to determine your device’s classification and exemption status.
 If your device falls under Class I or Class II and is not exempt, a 510(k) will likely be required.
 Reviewing FDA guidance documents and product codes relevant to your device type will help to determine the pathway and documentation that will be needed.
-If your device is new but has a comparable legally marketed device, you must demonstrate substantial equivalence to the predicate device using a 510(k) submission.
+If your device is new but has a comparable legally marketed device, you must demonstrate substantial equivalence FDA requirements to the predicate device using a 510(k) submission.
 However, if no suitable predicate exists, you may need to pursue the De Novo classification pathway.
-If uncertain, you can consult a regulatory expert or submit a 513(g) request for classification assistance.
+If you are uncertain, you can consult with a regulatory expert or submit a 513(g) request for classification assistance.

 Step 3: Gather Essential Documentation